influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/create-bucket.md

 Use the InfluxDB API to create a bucket.

-{{% note %}}
-#### Bucket limits
-A single InfluxDB 2.0 OSS instance supports approximately 20 buckets actively being written to or queried across all organizations depending on the use case.
-Any more than that can adversely affect performance.
-{{% /note %}}

 Create a bucket in InfluxDB using an HTTP request to the InfluxDB API `/buckets` endpoint.
 Use the `POST` request method and include the following in your request: